 Ah, springtime.
 Sun, showers, flowers.
 Birds chorusing until they’re hoarse, peacoats and polo shirts on the same day.
 Mud.

 And yet more mud – cold, bottomless, heartless, shoe-eating, dog-tracking-in, carpet-cleaning-company-approved mud.
 (If you live in friendlier climates, you have our envy.
-But not our Sketchers, which are now part of the deep-earth fossil record.)
+But not our shoes, which are now part of the deep-earth fossil record.)

-Spring’s teasing its comeback.
-That’s why it’s time to think about summer.
+But enough about spring.
+It’s time to think about summer.
 As if you weren’t already.
 But what about summer for your business?

 Are you ready?
 Here’s a checklist to help you prepare.